Acharya Prashant

-Prashant Tripathi, known as Acharya Prashant, is an Indian author, and an Advaita teacher.
-He teaches seventeen forms of Gita and sixty forms of Upanishads.
-He is the founder of a non-profit organization named PrashantAdvait Foundation, and is a vegan activist.
+Prashant Tripathi, known as Acharya Prashant is an Indian spiritual leader, philosopher, author and poet.
+He conducts live Gita sessions both offline and online, where he teaches seventeen forms of Gita and sixty forms of Upanishads with eastern and western philosophy and religion.
+He is the founder of a non-profit organization named PrashantAdvait Foundation, and is an Animal Rights Activist.

 Early life and education

-Prashant Tripathi received his bachelor's degree in engineering from IIT Delhi and later did post graduation in management from IIM Ahmedabad in 2003.
-He worked for Indian Civil Services briefly before starting as a Vedanta teacher and an author.
+Prashant received his B.Tech from IIT Delhi and later did his Post Graduation in Management from IIM Ahmedabad in 2003.
+He also cleared the Indian Civil Services examination but did not pursue it further and went on to become a Vedanta teacher and author.